-Whipped Lingonberry Semolina Porridge – Easy breakfast
+Whipped Lingonberry Semolina Porridge (Finnish Vispipuuro)

 After the summer our freezers here in the North are packed full of berries to be enjoyed during the hard dark winter to gain the vitamins and antioxidants that they are filled with.
-When I enjoy this traditional Finnish recipe for whipped lingonberry porridge in our cozy kitchen in the darkness of the winter my mind goes to the amazing wilderness, I can smell the powerful scent of the forest and feel the lovely summer breeze.
+When I enjoy this traditional Finnish vispipuuro recipe for whipped lingonberry porridge in our cozy kitchen in the darkness of the winter my mind goes to the amazing wilderness, I can smell the powerful scent of the forest and feel the lovely summer breeze.

 | RELATED: How to source locally grown vegetables and fresh produce